-FIN 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement 109" (FIN 48): Issued by the Financial Accounting Standards Board (FASB) in June 2006, the Interpretation clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
+FIN 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement 109" (FIN 48): Issued by the FASB in June 2006, FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
 FIN 48 prescribes a recognition and measurement threshold attributable for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosures and transition.
-FIN 48 is effective for fiscal years beginning after December 15, 2006.
-The Company's condensed consolidated financial statements have not been materially impacted by the adoption of FIN 48 as of January 1, 2007.
+FIN 48 was effective for fiscal years beginning after December 15, 2006.
+The Company's consolidated financial statements have not been materially impacted by the adoption of FIN 48 as of January 1, 2007.
 See Note 10 - Accounting for Uncertainty in Income Taxes.